abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 A Resource Collection includes a count of the total number of entries in its "Members" array.

 The total number of resources (members) available in a Resource Collection is represented in the count property.
 The count property is named `Members@odata.count`.
 The value of odata.count represents the total number of members available in the Resource Collection.
-This count is not affected by the ``$top` or `$skip` query parameters.
+This count is not affected by the `$top` or `$skip` query parameters.

  - enum individual members
  - oData.count

-### Additional Notations
+### Additional notations

 A JSON object representing a Resource Collection may include additional annotations represented as properties whose name is of the form:

+@Namespace.TermName

-@Namespace.TermName where
+where

   - Namespace = the name of the namespace where the annotation term is defined.
 This namespace shall be referenced by the metadata document specified in the context url of the request.
   - TermName = the name of the annotation term being applied to the Resource Collection.